 The browser changes its UI color as you switch between websites to match the color of the prominent color of the current webpage.

-The ability to combine multiple tabs into one is certainly one of the cool features Vivaldi.
+The ability to combine multiple tabs into one is undoubtedly one of the cool features of Vivaldi.
 The feature comes in handy when you have tens of tabs running and want to free up some space.

-Vivaldi uses Chromium rendering engine, which is available in Chrome browser.
+Vivaldi uses the Chromium rendering engine, which is available in the Chrome browser.

 We tried Vivaldi on Windows 10 operating system and found that it’s quite nice considering that the browser is in its early stages.
-You can expect many new features including sync, extensions support and mail support in coming days.
+You can expect many new features, including sync, extensions support, and mail support in the coming days.

 Download Vivaldi browser

-The download size of current version of Vivaldi for Windows is about 36 MB.
-After installing and trying out Vivaldi browser, we encourage you visit the download page of the browser again to leave your valuable feedback.
+The download size of the current version of Vivaldi for Windows is about 58 MB.
+After installing and trying out the Vivaldi browser, we encourage you to visit the download page of the browser again to leave your valuable feedback.
 You can feedback will help the team behind Vivaldi to add new features and shape up the next version of the browser.
 Who knows one day Vivaldi might become the number one browser.